aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/04-provision-fsx.md

 kubectl apply -f ~/environment/fsx-storage-class.yaml
 ```

-To verify that the storage class is create successfully, execute:
+To verify that the storage class is created successfully, execute:

 ```bash
 kubectl get storageclass